mozilla/protocol/README.md

 https://protocol.mozilla.org/

 Protocol is still an evolving project.
-Currently it’s used primarily by the Mozilla Marketing Websites team as the front-end for [www.mozilla.org](https://www.mozilla.org).
+Currently, it’s used primarily by the Mozilla Marketing Websites team as the front-end for [www.mozilla.org](https://www.mozilla.org).
 The long term goal is to provide a robust, unified design system that anyone at Mozilla can use to build an on-brand website.